-Russia to withdraw troops from key city of Kherson
+Kherson: Russia to withdraw troops from key Ukrainian city

 - Published

-Russia's military has been ordered to pull out of the Ukrainian city of Kherson, the only regional capital it captured since the invasion began in February.
+Russia's military has been ordered to pull out of the Ukrainian city of Kherson, the only regional capital it captured after invading in February.

 Russia's commander in Ukraine, Gen Sergei Surovikin, said it was no longer possible to keep supplying the city.